As'ad Al Hamad

 Statistical record of all new pediatric dermatology cases seen since 2000 is maintained.
 Guidelines of care sheets are given to the parents of children with atopic dermatitis and eczema (Appendix 43 Arabic and English versions).

-It is run by one consultant Dr. Hesham Hanafi, Clinic 2
+It is run by one consultant Dr. Hesham Hanafy, Clinic 3

-Currently it is working once per week (Sundays).
+Currently it is working twice per week (Sunday & Wednesday).

 Currently is working once per week (Tuesdays).

-It is run by one Specialist (Dr. Rafaat Madbouli).
+It is run by one Senior Specialist (Dr. Rafaat Madbouli) and one Specialist (Dr Ghadeer Alalawi)

 Currently it is working once per week (Thursdays).

-Is run by senior registrar Dr Atlal Lafi and Registrar Dr Jihan Raji
+It is running by Dr Atlal Lafi (Senior Specialist) and Dr Jihan Raji (Registrar)

 The doctors of this clinic are responsible for doing patch testing for patients referred from general dermatology and for the employee referred from the General Medical Council.
 The results of the latter tests should be recorded on a special form (Appendix 44) that will be handled to the patient.
 A copy of this report to be kept in the clinic.